patie229/DBMS_04/README.md

 at 50,000?
 Justify with concrete reference to the anomalies from Task 1a.

 > *Your answer:*
+>
+> Normalization becomes more beneficial as the data volume grows.
+With only 5 rows, anomalies may exist, but their impact is minimal—manually correcting a few entries is still manageable.
+With 50,000 rows, however, the situation changes significantly: Huber, Tom may appear in thousands of work items.
+Updating the hourly rate would require a large-scale update, with a risk of inconsistency if a transaction fails midway.
+Inserting a new customer without an associated order is still not possible, and deleting an order could remove important customer information.
+In a normalized schema, these issues are avoided: each change is performed only once in the appropriate table (e.g., mechanic or customer).
+This greatly improves data consistency, robustness, and update efficiency, especially as the dataset grows.

 **Question B – 3NF vs. BCNF:**
 Lecture 04 explains that BCNF is not always dependency-preserving.
 Is this